David47295/interview_questions/README.md

 # Programming challenges
-A repository of past technical interview questions I have encountered.
+A repository of past technical interview questions I have encountered and the solutions I have come up with.